semaki2000/PyTeRor/README.md

 - When keeping names after they appear on the left side of an assign statement, we don't check whether the assign statement is reached.
 Preferably, we should only keep names if the assign statement is always executed (not inside an if, loop, etc.)
 - f-strings (literals that are in f-string, but dont have them as direct parent)

+-decorators inside inner functions inside our test functions... ignored by nicad, not by ast module